MRLMRML/NoC-simulator/README.md

 ## To use this simulator

+Clone this project and open it in Visual Studio 2022.

+**Change the C++ version to C++20.**

 Open the file Parameters.h and adjust parameters as you wish.

 Then compile and run the program.

-The average latency will be printed in the terminal.
+The average latency will be printed out in the terminal.

 The throughput is not accurate at the moment, please ignore it.

-To see the detailed informantion of each packets, open Data folder.
+To see the detailed informantion of each packets, open the Data folder.

 PacketRecord.csv records all the packets generated and their detailed information.